 About Megan MacDonald

-Megan MacDonald (she/her) is a multi disciplinarian visual artist and instructor.
+Megan MacDonald (she/her) is a multi disciplinarian visual artist and Artist Instructor for R&F Handmade Paints.

-West coast girl at heart, Megan is drawn to natural and organic forms, the energy of hand-drawn lines, and the alchemy that occurs with the convergence of natural elements.
+Drawn to natural and organic forms, the energy of hand-drawn lines, and the alchemy that occurs with the convergence of natural elements.
 Megan gravitated to encaustics due to its beautiful depth and luminosity, as well as, the myriad of possibilities this medium offers.
 Although she continues to explore a variety of mediums in her art practice, her focus is primarily centred on encaustic.

 Through formal education, Megan studied fine art at Emily Carr University and resumed her studies through Emily Carr’s Continuing Education programs.
 Megan was apart of the in-depth colour study program which was started by Tom Hudson.
 Additionally, she has taken part in the Golden Acrylics retailers program and has been a guest instructor for a wide variety of groups and institutions.
+Megan has been instructing and mentoring for over 20 years and owned and operated an artisan gallery and studio for 10 years, served on the board of the Delta Arts Council, co founded a non profit group artists group and has curated and juried numerous art shows.

-Megan MacDonald is an award-winning artist who’s work has been in juried exhibitions both nationally and internationally.
+An award-winning artist who’s work has been in juried exhibitions both nationally and internationally.
 Her work can be found in numerous private collections around the globe.
 Megan continues to create and instruct out of her studio, The Crow’s Nest Art Studio, in Kelowna, BC.

 About Encaustic Painting